 Seems I always find something new in old photos.
-The other day I was hovering over Fort Worth via an aerial photo taken in 1952 when I saw a couple of features on the East Side that I did not recognize.
+The other day I was hovering over Fort Worth via an aerial photo taken in 1952 when I saw a couple of features on the East Side that I—as an old East Side boy—did not recognize.
 Here is the first mystery feature:

 Unlike today’s Google aerial photos, this photo has no labels.
-That wide street running from seven o’clock to two o’clock is East Belknap.
+That wide street running from seven o’clock to two o’clock is East Belknap Street.
 But what is that large rectangular open area just north of Belknap stretching between the railroad tracks (left) and the river (right)?

-I can make out a tennis court (lower left) and a structure (upper right) at the curve of the U-shaped driveway that might have been a stage or shelter house.
+I can make out a tennis court, a baseball diamond, and a structure at the curve of the U-shaped driveway that might have been a stage or shelter house.

 Bobby Stanton, as a youth growing up in Mosier Valley’s African-American community, commuted to I. M. Terrell High School on the East Side.
 He remembered that Greenway was the only city park open to African-Americans when he was growing up in the 1940s.
 (Bobby Stanton eventually was able to get into any park he wanted: He grew up to be Robert Stanton, appointed by President Clinton in 1997 to be director of the National Park Service.)

-Now Greenway Park has a baseball field and a small playground.
+Today Greenway Park is a floating paradox: It’s just over the levee from the river and the Trinity Trails, not far from downtown, tucked into the junction of Airport Freeway and Interstate 35W.
 Ironically, the park’s nearness to two freeways makes it hard to get to and from by car because the freeways’ connections to the park are tricky.
 Better leave a trail of bread crumbs.